Surgical Case Library

 Colorectal

-Synchronous Colonic Adenocarcinomas and Colonic Hydatidosis
+Synchronous Colonic Adenocarcinomas and Colonic Hydatidosis.

 The coexistence of synchronous colonic adenocarcinomas with colonic hydatidosis is extremely rare, with minimal precedent in the literature.